Everything About the SMT Assembly Reflow Soldering Process

 The reflow temperature should not be sustained above 60 seconds as this time is excessive for many electronic components.

 On the other hand, a too short reflow time or too low temperature can trap solvents and fluxes inside creating cold or unsound joints due to small voids (bubbles) that may appear inside the solder.
 Any slight mistake that occurs in the SMT reflow oven can lead to PCB assembly errors, causing common PCB problems.

 The cooling zone allows to gradually reduce the temperature of the board during the soldering process to allow them to solidify properly, this reduces excessive inter-metallic formation by thermal shock of the components, i.e. by a too rapid change of temperature, This is a damage that is observed inside the components.

 Temperatures in the cooling zone range from 30 to 100 degrees, the fast cooling rate generates a more mechanically sound fine-grained structure.
 An acceleration rate is often ignored or not strictly monitored, maybe that the ramp rate is less critical.
 The maximum allowable slope for any component should be applied whether the component is heating or cooling, a cooling rate of 4℃ per second is suggested.
-This parameter should be considered during PCBA assembly especially on critical parts for aerospace and military applications.
+This parameter should be considered during PCB assembly process, especially on critical parts for aerospace and military applications.